Citation, DOI, disclosures and article data

-Often the only finding is hydrocephalus due to unseen leptomeningeal disease 2.
+Often the only finding is hydrocephalus due to occult leptomeningeal disease 2.

 MRI with contrast is the modality of choice for investigating suspected neurosarcoidosis.
 In general, lesions follow a standard signal intensity 1,2:

-- T1: iso- or hypointense with respect to adjacent grey matter
+T1: iso- or hypointense to adjacent grey matter

 most are hyperintense

 some lesions can be iso- or hypointense

 Pachymeningeal disease often takes the form of pachymeningeal thickening with homogeneous enhancement.
 In some cases, the masses can be low on T2 weighted images, which although a helpful clue, is not pathognomonic.

-The most important sequence is T1 weighted with contrast, as quite prominent changes may be inapparent on other sequences.
-There may be focal or generalised leptomeningeal enhancement: 3
+The primary sequence is T1 weighted with contrast, as quite prominent changes may be inapparent on other sequences.
+There may be focal or generalized leptomeningeal enhancement 3:

 particularly around the basal aspects of the brain and circle of Willis